 Education was never uphill for me.
 After my 12th boards collapsed, I deflected towards a diploma.

 The flare towards entrepreneurship sparked in me at teenage.
-Owning a computer repairing hardware unit in Bhubaneswar and no progress in studies, I knew my life had to change.
+Owning a computer repairing hardware unit in Bhubaneswar and no progress in my studies, I knew my life had to change.
 A voice inside, calling out to never stop, reminding me “Failures are the wings that strengthen oneself for a successful tomorrow” pushed me towards the next step.

 Changing the Middle-Class Mindset Kahani Me Twist